 Embrace The Moment

-We are huge fans of this stallion's progeny having had considerable success with our own TIGRE DU TERRE (sold for a considerable sum this year) and Listed winner, as well as Irish 2,000 Guineas entrant, BOITRON (both trained by Richard Hannon).
+We are huge fans of this stallion's progeny having had considerable success with our own TIGRE DU TERRE (sold for a considerable sum last year) and Listed winner BOITRON.
 We have been very lucky to be able to purchase this stunning filly, with both a fantastic pedigree and a superb conformation, through the skill of ace bloodstock agents Peter and Ross Doyle.
 Her pedigree is sensational given she is by a Champion young sire out of a Sadler’s Wells mare.
 He was in fact Champion brood mare sire from 2005 to 2010 inclusive and he looks sure to remain amongst the most successful in this sphere for at least another decade.
 Some examples of Sadler's Wells brood mares with Group 1 winning progeny are Soviet Moon (Workforce), Well Head (Conduit), Sequoyah (Henrythenavigator), Maryinsky (Peeping Fawn and Thewayyouare), in fact, the list is endless.

 She is from one of the very best French families, that of Whakilyric, Hernando and Johann Quatz (Tigre Du Terre was out of a daughter of Johann Quatz).
 Other than the Miesque line, it's just about as good a family as you will get in France.
-In addition, though, our filly is a robust and strong individual who, we feel will settle really well into the Richard Hannon academy of 2yos for 2018.
-We could easily see her debut before Royal Ascot, hopefully winning on debut a la Tigre, (or in fact like her dam, for Sir Henry Cecil,) before heading on to bigger and better things.
+In addition, though, our filly is a robust and strong individual.

-There's a feature on LE HAVRE in the Racing Post, which also mentions Tigre Du Terre.
-You can read it here: https://www.racingpost.com/bloodstock/bloodstock-world/how-breeders-and-buyers-have-made-le-havre-their-first-port-of-call/314489
+There was a feature on LE HAVRE in the Racing Post, which also mentions our own Tigre Du Terre.
+You can read it here: https://www.racingpost.com/bloodstock/bloodstock-world/how-breeders-and-buyers-have-made-le-havre-their-first-port-of-call/314489.